sertit/eoreader/docs/optical.md

 ## Optical bands

-The following bands are available in **EOReader**, but may not be available for all constellations.
+The following bands are available in **EOReader** but may not be available for all constellations.

 ```{warning}
 EOReader loads bands in UTM.
 VHR bands can be orthorectified but EOReader needs a DEM for that.